Landing Point · CA Canada

 | Connected Coast | Active |

-Harbledown Island is an island in the Central Coast region of British Columbia, Canada, located west of West Cracroft Island.
-It is at the west end of Johnstone Strait and lies at the eastern edge of the Queen Charlotte Strait region.
-Hanson Island is to its west, West Cracroft Island to the south and southeast, across Baronet Passage, and Turnour Island to the northwest, across Beware Passage.
-Wikipedia
+Harbledown Island is an island in the Central Coast region of British Columbia, Canada, situated at the western end of Johnstone Strait near the eastern edge of the Queen Charlotte Strait region.
+Despite its relatively remote coastal position, surrounded by neighboring islands including Hanson Island to the west and West Cracroft Island to the south, Harbledown Island serves as a submarine cable landing point within Canada's broader coastal connectivity network.
+One submarine cable lands here, linking the island to other points along the Canadian coast.

 View actual submarine cable routing from Harbledown Island, BC, Canada — with backbone nodes, distance calculations, and latency estimates